 The term show management refers to the State Equine Specialist and Associate, plus current show secretary, ring steward, or other appointed officials.
-For Districts horse shows this will consist of the District Horse Contact Agent, and other appointed agents or volunteers designated by the Contact Agent.

 A. Low Class Entries

 Classes offered for the District and State 4-H Horse Shows are subject to evaluation.
 If a class at the State 4-H Horse Show falls below an average of three (3) entries over a three (3) year period then the class can be eliminated from the show.